MykhailoRp/CarWeightClassification/README.md

-# Tire detection project summary
+# Car weight classification project summary

 A short description and summary of my work on this project